Relieve the pain of canker sores

 Change your toothpaste

 If you are experiencing canker sores frequently, it's a good idea to switch your toothpaste to one without sodium lauryl sulfate.
 This is a harsh agent found in most toothpastes that you'll find in the drugstore that causes the foaming action in your mouth.
 Most people like this because it makes them feel like their mouths are really getting clean, but it can cause dry mouth.
 Dry mouth seems like a minimal issue that can easily be resolved, but it can lead to other oral health issues such as bad breath.
-Using a natural toothpaste that is free of sugar, unneeded flavorings, dyes and detergents will help improve the overall health of your mouth, and will help fight against canker sores.
+Using an oxygenating non-SLS toothpaste that is free of sugar, unneeded flavorings, dyes and detergents will help improve the overall health of your mouth, and will help fight against canker sores.

 In addition to changing your toothpaste, there are several natural remedies that can help you prevent and get rid of canker sores.
 Many people who experience canker sores often are linked to a vitamin B12 deficiency, therefore it could be helpful for some to increase their intake of this vitamin to combat these sores.